nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
+## Introduction

 Welcome to **vitalConnect**, your all-in-one desktop application for efficient clinic management, optimized for both Command Line Interface (CLI) and Graphical User Interface (GUI).
 Designed to streamline your clinic management tasks, VitalConnect offers the speed of a CLI with the convenience of a GUI, allowing you to effortlessly organize your patient and appointments with just a few keystrokes.

 If you are relatively good at typing, having the benefit of CLI of reducing time of dragging your mouse around, vitalConnect empowers you to manage your appointments swiftly and effectively.
 With its intuitive interface and robust features, you can add, delete, and search for appointments, track medical information, as well as check patient contact for communication with ease.

-This user guide serves as your comprehensive manual for navigating **vitalConnect**'s features and functionalities.
+This user guide serves as your comprehensive manual for navigating vitalConnect's features and functionalities.
 From quick-start instructions to detailed command summaries, you'll find everything you need to maximize your productivity and streamline your management workflow.

-So, whether you're a busy professional juggling multiple appointments, **vitalConnect** is here to simplify your life.
-Let's dive in and explore how **vitalConnect** can revolutionize the way you manage your appointment and patient.
+So, whether you're a busy professional juggling multiple appointments, vitalConnect is here to simplify your life.
+Let's dive in and explore how vitalConnect can revolutionize the way you manage your appointment and patient.

 --------------------------------------------------------------------------------------------------------------------

 ## Table of Contents

 <a id="top"></a>

 - [Quick start](#quick-start)
 - [Features](#features)
     - [Viewing help](#viewing-help--help)